outofmbufs/tokenizer/README.md

 In this example sometimes 'z' is a ZEE, and sometimes a ZED, depending on which ruleset has been activated.
 The `TokenMatchRuleSwitch` subclass takes a `rulename` argument and switches the active ruleset accordingly.

-There can be any number of rulesets with arbitrary names, but one of the rulesets must always have None (the python object, not a string 'None') as its name.
-That is the default/primary ruleset and the one that is first active when processing begins.
-NOTE: in the earlier examples where a sequence of TokenMatch objects was passed in, not a mapping, internally they were converted into a one-deep mapping from None to the given sequence.

-In other words:

-    rules = [
-        TokenMatch('EQUALS', '=')
-    ]
-    tkz = Tokenizer(rules)

-and

-    rules = [
-        TokenMatch('EQUALS', '=')
-    ]
-    tkz = Tokenizer({None: rules})

-are equivalent.

-If no `rulename` is given to TokenMatchRuleSwitch then it cycles through the rules in (dictionary - as defined) order, wrapping around from the end back to the front.
-What this means is that in a simple case such as the above, it's not even necessary to specify `rulename` and a bare TokenMatchRuleSwitch will just switch back and forth.
-Thus, this works if substituted for the group1/group2 initializations:

-    group1 = [
-        TokenMatch('ZEE', r'z'),
-        TokenMatchRuleSwitch('SWITCH', r'/')
-    ]

-    group2 = [
-        TokenMatch('ZED', r'z'),
-        TokenMatchRuleSwitch('SWITCH', r'/')
-    ]

-and the output will be:

-    TokenID.ZEE 'z'
-    TokenID.ZEE 'z'
-    TokenID.SWITCH '/'
-    TokenID.ZED 'z'
-    TokenID.SWITCH '/'
-    TokenID.ZEE 'z'
+If the primary ruleset (the first argument to `TokenRules`) is a naked list of `TokenMatch` objects as has been the case in most of the examples, it is converted to a `NamedRuleSet` with a name of None.
+Or, said differently, by convention the primary rule set has a name of None.
+This can be changed though by explicitly specifying a `NamedRuleSet` with a name even for the first (primary) rule set.

+In cases where it makes semantic sense for a `TokenRuleSwitch` to simply switch to the "next" rule set, applications can use `TokenRuleSwitch.NEXTRULE` in place of the actual `NamedRuleSet` name for the next rule.
+Whether this makes things easier or more obscure is a stylistic choice by the application writer.

 One last caution: sometimes, rather than going hog-wild with modal rulesets, it may be simpler to implement a pre-processor on the input instead.
-For example, most C compilers work that way rather than trying to tokenize the C comment format in some modal way, though it appears to be reasonably possible with this mechanism (see the tokenizer test code `test_C` example).
+For example, most C compilers work that way (preprocessor phase) rather than trying to tokenize the C comment format in some modal way, though it appears to be reasonably possible with this mechanism (see the tokenizer test code `test_C` example).

 ## Tokenizer odds and ends